Gas Leak Cause Of Saturday's Explosion

-Investigators determined the cause of Saturday’s massive explosion and ensuing fire at a shopping center in Harrisonburg as a natural gas leak inside the building, city officials announced Monday.
+Investigators determined a natural gas leak inside the building was the cause of Saturday’s massive explosion and ensuing fire at a Harrisonburg shopping center, city officials announced Monday.

 “The Fire Marshal’s Office will remain on location through the balance of this week in an attempt to bring more clarity to the events inside the structure that resulted in the explosion and fire.
 At this time, there is no indication of any criminal act,” the city announced on Twitter.